Charles-Jean-François Hénault: Early years

 Hénault was born in Paris.
 His father, René Jean Rémy Hénault de Cantobre (1648–1737) a farmer-general of taxes, Ferme générale, was a man of literary tastes, and young Hénault obtained a good education at the Jesuit college, Lycée Louis-le-Grand.
 His mother was Françoise de Ponthon (died 1738).

-Captivated by the eloquence of Massillon, in his fifteenth year he entered the Oratory with the view of becoming a preacher but after two-year's residence he changed his intention, and, inheriting a position which secured him access to the most select society of Paris, he achieved distinction at an early period by his witty and graceful manners.
+Captivated by the eloquence of Massillon, in his fifteenth year he entered the Oratory with the view of becoming a preacher but after two-years' residence he changed his intention, and, inheriting a position which secured him access to the most select society of Paris, he achieved distinction at an early period by his witty and graceful manners.

 Career

 Hénault's literary talent, manifested in the composition of various light poetical pieces, an opera, a tragedy (Cornélie, vestale, 1713), etc., obtained his entrance to the Academy (1723).
-Petit-maître as he was, he had also serious capacity, for he became councillor of the parlement of Paris (1705), and in 1710 he was chosen president of the chamber of inquiries (French: Chambre des Enquêtes).
+Petit-maître as he was, he also had serious capacity, for he became councillor of the parlement of Paris (1705), and in 1710 he was chosen president of the chamber of inquiries (French: Chambre des Enquêtes).
 He also hosted the Club de l'Entresol (1724–1731) in his house on the Place Vendôme.
-After the death of the count de Rieux (son of the famous financier, Samuel Bernard) he became (1753) superintendent of the household of Queen Marie Leszczynska, whose intimate friendship he had previously enjoyed.
+After the death of the count de Rieux (son of the famous financier, Samuel Bernard) he became (in 1753) superintendent of the household of Queen Marie Leszczynska, whose intimate friendship he had previously enjoyed.